-James Dondero, Matthew McGraner and Matthew Goetz serve as the portfolio managers and are primarily responsible for the day-to-day management of the Fund.
+James Dondero and Matthew McGraner serve as the portfolio managers and are primarily responsible for the day-to-day management of the Fund.

 James Dondero is the founder and President of NexPoint Advisors, L.P. ("NexPoint") and co-founder of NexPoint Asset Management, L.P. ("NAM").
-Mr. Dondero has over 30 years of experience investing in credit and equity markets and has helped pioneer credit asset classes.
+Mr. Dondero has over 30 years of experience investing across the alternative landscape.
+In that time, he established a number of integrated businesses to manage investments in real estate, private equity, and high-yield and structured credit, among other areas.
+Mr. Dondero holds various leadership roles at NexPoint Advisors, L.P., NexPoint Asset Management, L.P., and other NexPoint affiliates.
+He serves as a portfolio manager for several funds and is an officer and director for several NexPoint REITs.
+Additionally, Mr. Dondero holds director positions at companies within financial services, real estate, and other industries.
+He is the chairman of NexBank Capital, Inc. and a director of SeaOne Holdings, LLC.
 Formerly, Mr. Dondero served as Chief Investment Officer of Protective Life's GIC subsidiary and helped grow the business from concept to over \$2 billion between 1989 and 1993.
 His portfolio management experience includes mortgage-backed securities, investment grade corporates, leveraged bank loans, high-yield bonds, emerging market debt, real estate, derivatives, preferred stocks and common stocks.
 From 1985 to 1989, he managed approximately \$1 billion in fixed income funds for American Express.
-Mr. Dondero received a BS in Commerce (Accounting and Finance) from the University of Virginia and is a Certified Managerial Accountant.
-Mr. Dondero has earned the right to use the Chartered Financial Analyst designation.
+Mr. Dondero graduated from the University of Virginia where he earned a B.S. from the McIntire School of Commerce with dual majors in accounting and finance.
+He received certification as a Certified Managerial Accountant (CMA) and is a holder of the right to use the Chartered Financial Analyst (CFA) designation.
 He also serves as President of NexPoint Capital, Inc. and NexPoint Real Estate Strategies Fund.
-Mr. Dondero currently serves as Chairman of the Board of Directors for NexBank Capital, Inc., NexPoint Residential Trust, Inc., NexPoint Hospitality Trust and NexPoint Real Estate Finance, Inc, NexPoint Diversified Real Estate Trust and VineBrook Homes Trust, Inc. He also and serves on the Board of Directors of NexBank and SeaOne Holdings, LLC.
+Mr. Dondero currently serves as Chairman of the Board of Directors for NexBank Capital, Inc. ("NexBank"), NexPoint Residential Trust, Inc., NexPoint Hospitality Trust and NexPoint Real Estate Finance, Inc, NexPoint Diversified Real Estate Trust and VineBrook Homes Trust, Inc. He also and serves on the Board of Directors of NexBank and SeaOne Holdings, LLC.